ruudra03/rock-paper-scissors/README.md

 ### Player

-The player choices "Rock", "Paper" or "Scissors" for the current round.
+The player chooses "Rock", "Paper" or "Scissors" for the current round.

 #### Function _getPlayerChoice_

-- Use **promt** method to get user's input of 1, 2 or 3.
+- Use **promt** method to get user's input of 1, 2 or 3 for the current round.

 ---